Eastside Baptist Church Core Beliefs

 This statement of faith does not exhaust the full extent of our faith.
 The Bible itself is the sole and final authority of all that we believe.
 We do believe, however, that the following Statement of Faith accurately represents the teaching of the Bible, and is therefore binding upon all members.

 (A) The Holy Scriptures

 We believe the Holy Scriptures of the Old and New Testaments to be the verbally and plenary inspired Word of God.
 The Scriptures are inerrant, infallible, and God-breathed, and therefore are the final authority for faith and life.
 The sixty-six books of the Old and New Testaments are the complete and divine revelation of God to Man.
-The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
-The King James Version of the Bible shall be the official and only translation used by the church.
+The Scriptures shall be interpreted according to their grammatical-historical context.
+We believe that God’s Word has been divinely preserved in the English language and commonly known as the Authorized King James Version.
+Therefore the Authorized King James Version shall be the official and only translation used by the church.
 (2 Tim.
 3:16-17; 2 Peter 1:20-21).

 (2) We believe that the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice; and that our justification is made sure by His literal physical resurrection from the dead (Acts 2:18-36; Rom.
 3:24-25; 1 Peter 2:24; Eph.
 1:7; 1 Peter 1:3-5).

 (3) We believe that the Lord Jesus Christ ascended to Heaven and is now exalted at the right hand of God, where, as our High Priest, He fulfills the ministry of Representative, Intercessor, and Advocate (Acts 1:9-10; Heb.
 9:24; 7:25; Rom 8:34; 1 John 2:102).